jd-116/klemis-kitchen-api/README.md

 which will start the API server in the background, listening for and responding to HTTP traffic at `API_SERVER_PORT` (configured in `.env`).
 Note that both the mobile app and admin dashboard are packaged and pre-configured to attempt to connect to the API at `https://backend.klemis-kitchen.com`, so DNS will need to be configured to point to the host server.

+More details about the API routes that the server provides can be found at the wiki page: [API Design](https://github.com/jd-116/klemis-kitchen-api/wiki/API-Design).

 ### Securing with HTTPS

 While the information served by the Klemis Kitchen API isn't necessarily sensitive, it is considered good practice to serve traffic using HTTPS.
 Additionally, because of the way CAS (the protocol used to connect to the Georgia Tech Single Sign-On service) works **authentication may not work correctly if the API isn't behind HTTPS**.

 To fix this, some external load balancer or server needs to sit in front of the API server and perform **SSL termination** since the API server itself is unable to serve HTTPS traffic.

-A Docker-based solution is available by using [`nginx-proxy`](https://github.com/nginx-proxy/nginx-proxy), which contains a Docker container that performs SSL termination in addition to automatically provisioning valid SSL certificates using Lets Encrypt.
+A Docker-based solution is available by using [`nginx-proxy`](https://github.com/nginx-proxy/nginx-proxy), which contains a Docker container that performs SSL termination in addition to automatically provisioning valid SSL certificates using LetsEncrypt.
 The commands to run it and the API server as a handful of Docker containers are as follows (note the additional parameters on the API server container; these are needed):

 ```sh
 docker run --detach \